 Free-motion embroidery is an elegant embellishment.
 The embroidery can be extremely detailed, such as the embroidery on a bridal gown.
-It can also be as simple as a row of flowers on kitchen linens.
+It also can be as simple as a row of flowers on kitchen linens.

-Stitch: Stitch Width: Stitch Length: Feet Dogs: Presser Foot: Zigzag Stitch 2 or smaller N/A Lowered Embroidery/Darning Foot\ or remove the foot completely
+Stitch: Stitch Width: Stitch Length: Feet Dogs: Presser Foot: Zigzag Stitch 2 or smaller N/A Covered Embroidery/Darning Foot or remove the foot completely Center